seagreen/Son/README.md

 This extra information means that you can't round-trip JSON data faithfully through most machine representations because they'll throw away some details.
 While understandable, this can be a problem for things like hashing.

 Son is a subset of JSON without redundant information.
-Son has no insignificant whitespace, no unnecessary escape sequences, no exponential notation, no leading or trailing zeros in numbers, and no negative zero.
 Son parsers/generators should have an easy time round-tripping Son data through their machine representation while keeping it byte-for-byte identical to the original.

+# Changes from JSON

++ No insignificant whitespace
++ No unnecessary escape sequences
++ No exponential notation
++ No leading or trailing zeros in numbers
++ No negative zero
++ No positive sign

 # Status